rajeevdubey1/CollaberaTask/README.md

 (a) I am using bloc state management technique to manage the state after adding or removing products in the cart.
 Also using bloc for fetching the new products from the server.

-(b) For APIs call I will use http package to fetch the product list and handle the http request using try-catch block to handle the server side error better to avoid any crashes in the app.
+(b) For APIs call I am using http package to fetch the product list and handle the http request using try-catch block to handle the server side error better to avoid any crashes in the app.